-The Company has not recorded any premium deficiency reserves as of December 31, 2013 or 2012.
-This analysis of the premium deficiency reserve was completed as of December 31, 2013 and 2012.
-The Company did consider anticipated investment income when calculating the premium deficiency reserve.
+The Company has not recorded any premium deficiency reserves as of December 31, 2014 or 2013.
+The analysis of premium deficiency reserves was completed as of December 31, 2014 and 2013.
+The Company did consider anticipated investment income when calculating the premium deficiency reserves.

-The following table summarizes the Company's premium deficiency reserves as of December 31, 2013 and 2012:
+The following table summarizes the Company's premium deficiency reserves as of December 31, 2014 and 2013:

-2013 1.
+2014 1.
 Liability carried for premium deficiency reserves \$ - 2.
-Date of the most recent evaluation of this liability 12/31/2013 3.
+Date of the most recent evaluation of this liability 12/31/2014 3.
 Was anticipated investment income utilized in this calculation?
-Yes <input checked="" type="checkbox"/> No <input type="checkbox"/> 2012 1.
+Yes <input checked="" type="checkbox"/> No <input type="checkbox"/> 2013 1.
 Liability carried for premium deficiency reserves \$ - 2.
-Date of the most recent evaluation of this liability 12/31/2012 3.
+Date of the most recent evaluation of this liability 12/31/2013 3.
 Was anticipated investment income utilized in this calculation?
 Yes <input checked="" type="checkbox"/> No <input type="checkbox"/>